-Ruby-Throated Hummingbirds The Ruby-throated Hummingbird is one of the most commonly recognized hummingbirds in North America, especially in the eastern half of the country where they spend their summers.
+All About The Ruby-Throated Hummingbird The Ruby-throated Hummingbird is one of the most commonly recognized hummingbirds in North America, especially in the eastern half of the country where they spend their summers.
 They are the only hummingbird to breed east of the Great Plains.
-Commonly found in open woods, forest edges, parks, gardens and yards their familiar green […]
+Commonly found in open woods, forest edges, parks, gardens and […]

 About Heather Stone